ireneontheway/ireneontheway.github.io/src/Contributing/CONTRIBUTING.md

 # Contributing

 Welcome to the world of technical communication.
 Feel free to add your TC story in this repo.
 You can start from any one of the following items to help improve this community:

-- TC_Technology: Any information about technology.
+- TC_Technology: The knowledge base on technology.
-- TC_Communication: Useful skills about communication.
+- TC_Paper: The knowledge base on technical writing.
-- TC_Paper: Classical learning resources or study notes of technical communication.
+- TC_Communication: Blogs about technology, technical writing and communication.

 ## Clone Repo